 Create your own contracts

-As we explained above, what you need to create your own contracts is extend the Contract class and override the invoke method as you like.
-We are preparing more sample contracts, so please wait for an update.
+As we explained above, what you need to do to create your contracts is to extend the predefined base contract classes and override the invoke method as you like.
+For more detail, please look at A Guide on How to Write a Good Contract.

 Interact with ClientService